Planeson/bus_eta_dev/readme.md

 The clock is the central time-keeping component used to calculate delta from any given ETA timestamp.
 If the page is paused, the clock is paused as well.
 Refresh the page to get updated ETAs.

-The html probably only works if started in a server due to CORS policies of the GMB ETA server.
+The HTML probably only works if started in a server due to CORS policies of the GMB ETA server.
 Optionally use a no-cors proxy to bypass this requirement.

 The font used is [Open Sans](<https://fonts.googleapis.com/css?family=Open Sans>).